igorlfs/nvim-dap-view/README.md

     - Shows a list of user defined expressions, that are evaluated by the debug adapter
     - Add, edit and delete expressions from the watch list
         - Add variable under the cursor using a command
-    - Copy the value of an expression
+    - Copy the value of an expression or variable

 ![watches view](https://github.com/user-attachments/assets/381a5c9c-7eea-4cdc-8358-a2afe9f247b2)